wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 We will be working out of the `/exercises/75 - CORS and Recipes/` directory.

-This example will include a form with an input where the user can type a keyword, and they should be returned a list of recipies, their ingredients and a thumbnail image.
+This example will include a form with an input where the user can type a keyword, and they should be returned a list of recipes, their ingredients and a thumbnail image.

 We won't worry about the UI just yet, let's just getting it working.